ChenS202/Classification-of-Harmful-Brain-Activity/README.md

-# Classification-of-Harmful-Brain-Activity
+Classification of Harmful Brain Activity-

-Built a CNN model to classify harmful brain activity from EEG spectrograms, aiding early detection of neurological conditions.
-Included data preprocessing, augmentation, and model evaluation using TensorFlow and Keras.
+A deep learning project to classify harmful brain activity from EEG spectrograms using Convolutional Neural Networks (CNN).
+The goal is to support early detection of neurological disorders through automated signal interpretation.